Probabilities of incidence between lines and a plane curve over finite fields: Introduction

 We approached this problem using Galois theory techniques; during a revision of our work, we have been informed\footnote{We thank two anonymous referees for pointing us to the relevant literature.} that some of the questions investigated in this paper (or similar ones) have already appeared in the literature, though expressed in a different language and with different purposes (see~\cite{Bary-Soroker2012} and~\cite{Diem2012}).
 Both the two cited paper use the Chebotarev theorem for function field as a key ingredient.
-After studying Chebotarev theorem, we realized that we could use it to provide a much shorter proof for our result than the one we initially used, and that our initial approach, although we were not aware of that, did not differ too much from the techniques that lead to Chebotarev theorem.
+After studying the Chebotarev theorem, we realized that we could use it to provide a much shorter proof for our result than the one we initially used, and that our initial approach, although we were not aware of that, did not differ too much from the techniques that lead to the Chebotarev theorem.
 However, we still think that our initial approach could be of interest for researchers in discrete and combinatorial geometry.
-In fact, although it provides less information than Chebotarev theorem, it can serve as an introduction to this technique because of its self-containedness and of the avoidance of technical aspects that are present in other works.
-Because of this, in the initial part of this paper we report our initial approach to the problem, and then we explain how to use Chebotarev theorem to obtain Theorem~\ref{thm:formula}.
+In fact, although it provides less information than the Chebotarev theorem, it can serve as an introduction to this technique because of its self-containedness and of the avoidance of technical aspects that are present in other works.
+Because of this, in the initial part of this paper we report our initial approach to the problem, and then we explain how to use the Chebotarev theorem to obtain Theorem~\ref{thm:formula}.
 After that, we show how the same technique provides a formula for the probabilities of intersection between a given plane curve of degree~$d$ and a random plane curve of degree~$e$ (Proposition~\ref{prop:higher_formulas}).
+Claus Diem then pointed out to us that the material we present has essentially already appeared in SGA1~\cite{SGA2003} by Grothendieck, but it is ``a bit hidden'', as he said; he suggested another way of presenting the material, which we found better than the one we used, and we adopted this choice of exposition\footnote{We thank Claus Diem for his careful description of the alternative way of presenting the material.}.